Saluki

 Are Salukis good with children?

-Do Salukis shed a lot?
+Do Salukis require a lot of exercise?

 Are they easy to train?